The Best Studio Microphone

 What is a Studio Microphone?

-Unlike the standard mic or built-in mics on devices, a studio microphone can superiorly enhance the quality of audio as its features and components are specially built to meet specific and more complex requirements.
+Unlike the standard mic or built-in mics on devices, a studio microphone can significantly enhance the quality of audio as its features and components are specially built to meet specific and more complex requirements.
 This mainly explains why microphones are priced differently from one another regardless of their common main purpose, which is to convert acoustical energy into electrical energy (audio signal).

 The Common Types of Studio Microphones